Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Method

 thus arriving at depth map~$\D_0^c$.

-More precisely, the refinement function $\Psi$ is modelled as a shallow multi-layer perceptron~(MLP) with positional encoding~\cite{tancik2020fourfeat}:
+Specifically, $\Psi$ is modeled as a shallow multi-layer perceptron~(MLP):

-where $\gamma^m$ and $\gamma^k$ indicate positional encoding functions of degree $m$ and $k$, respectively.
+where $\gamma^m$ and $\gamma^k$ indicate positional encoding~\cite{tancik2020fourfeat} functions of degree $m$ and $k$, respectively.

 For optimization of the function, we evaluate $\Psi$ directly at available image positions of the sparse point cloud $\X$ and also compare $\D_0^c$ against $\X$ and use the regularizer as described in Sec.~\ref{sec:loss_reg} using gradient descent.
 Evaluating the losses of $\D_0^c$ will prevent overfitting of $\Psi$ solely to the available points.
-The weights of $\Psi$ are initialized very small, thus $o^c$ and $s^c$ will be small and thus $z^c$ close to $z^g$.
+The weights of $\Psi$ are initialized very small (see the \arxivorelse{Appendix~\ref{suppl:impl_details}}{supplement} for details), thus $o^c$ and $s^c$ will be small, and thus $z^c$ close to $z^g$.

 Using a shallow MLP with low frequent positional encoding inherently exploits the spectral bias of MLPs, mapping similar inputs to similar outputs~\cite{tancik2020fourfeat}.
 Hence, the re-mapped depth map retains smooth image regions as well as discontinuities.